MAXX SILVER - INTERVIEWED BY PHILIPPA RUSSELL

 "Titania" is the name of a woman who the person in the song meets on Dartmoor.
 The lyrics express sadness and "tears" of his current situation... so... he does not seem that happy.

 He has a passionate outdoor affair, and this seems to really cheer him up.... as it would!!"

 So it is nothing to do with Midsummer Nights Dream, Bottom, or a donkey...

 "Thats the remix...
-I think.....I mean it might involve a bottom, somewhere" At which point, we both laugh, for a considerable time.
+I think.....I mean it might involve a bottom, somewhere" At which point, we both laugh.

 The whole song is backed by beautiful synthesiser arpeggios and then, a sax solo.
 Well it sounded like a sax to me.

 After this comes two very long pieces.
 "Black Dog" starts out with brass, horns, doomy percussion and kicks into something the Sisters of Mercy might have done circa "Floodland" , but without Eldritch growling.

 "Haha well I never could growl... wish I could!
 That track is a few years old now and was about the time I suffered from depression.
 Knowing that depression is often called the "Black Dog" the whole sound of that track

 in the first few minutes is what it all felt like, to be under this weight above me.
 But the song has a fast tempo and when the music lightens it suddenly becomes an optimistic track.
 It was SO difficult